sector-f/admiral/README.md

 ### What Admiral Does

-Admiral runs scripts specified by the user and prints their output.
+Admiral runs programs specified by the user and prints their output.
 It allows for a clear separation of different sections, which simplifies configuration.

-The best part? **Each script is handled asynchronously by its own thread.**
+The best part? **Each program is run in its own thread.**
-This means that each script is updated independently of the other scripts.
+This means that each section is updated independently of the other sections.
-It also means that **if something fails, it fails independently** of the other scripts.
+It also means that **if something fails, it fails independently** of the other sections.
 That example where the clock stopped?
 This would never happen with Admiral.
 Sure, `checkupdates` would still hang indefinitely and prevent that number from changing.
 But the clock (and the rest of the bar) would be unaffected.

 Admiral also limits its output.
-Whenever one of its scripts updates, it checks to see if anything has actually changed since it last printed a message.
+Whenever one of its programs updates, it checks to see if anything has actually changed since it last printed a message.
 If nothing has changed, Admiral prints nothing—this limits the amount of refreshing that your bar program has to do.